pyeventsourcing/eventsourcing/README.md

-condition to ensure a domain driven design can be a socially successful design, due to the rough and tumble of day-to-day software development, and the fact that software developers double in number every five years, so that on average half the programmers have less than five years experience, which might not be enough adequately to understand design approaches such as DDD.
+condition to ensure a domain driven design can be a socially successful design, due to the rough and tumble of day-to-day software development, and the fact that software developers double in number every five years, so that on average half the programmers have less than five years experience, which might not be enough adequately to practise design approaches such as DDD.

 ## Install